mathieu-benoit/acm-workshop/content/service-mesh/set-up-asm-configs.md

   - "virtualservices"
   - "authorizationpolicies"
   - "sidecars"
+  - "serviceentries"
+  - "destinationrules"
   verbs:
   - "*"
 EOF
 ```
 {{% notice tip %}}
 Later in this workshop, for each app namespace, we will define a Config Sync's `RepoSync` which will be bound to the `edit` `ClusterRole`.
-With that new extension, it will allow each namespace to deploy Istio resources such as `Sidecar`, `VirtualService` and `AuthorizationPolicy` while meeting with the least privilege principle requirement.
+With that new extension, it will allow each namespace to deploy Istio resources such as `Sidecar`, `VirtualService`, `AuthorizationPolicy`, `ServiceEntry` and `DestinationRule` while meeting with the least privilege principle requirement.
 {{% /notice %}}

 ## Deploy Kubernetes manifests